 Demand Forecast

 Each year Cascade develops a 20-year forecast of customers, therm sales and peak requirements for use in short (annual budgeting) and long-term (distribution and integrated resource planning) planning processes.
 This forecast is a robust portfolio of estimates created by enhancing a single best-estimate forecast with various potential economic, demographic and marketplace eventualities into low, medium and high growth forecast scenarios.
-The scenarios are used for distribution system enhancement planning and as inputs in optimization models to determine the least cost portfolio of supply and DSM resources.
+The scenarios are used for distribution system enhancement planning and as inputs in optimization models to determine the least cost portfolio of supply and DSM resources, revenue budgeting, and load forecasts associated with the purchase gas costs process.

 Forecast Methodology

 Cascade begins the forecast process by developing three separate econometric models for each of the Company’s 15 districts.
 Three models for each district, for a total of 45 models, predict customer counts in the three main core customer classes – residential, commercial and industrial.
 Models are built from the district level up as it is the smallest level at which there is a high degree of consistency and availability of raw data.
-This is a change of methodology from previous years where certain models were built from the town level and others from the district.
-The unification of methodologies is expected to increase reliability of the forecast.
+This is a change of methodology from previous years where certain models were built from the town level and others from the district. t.
 The district models are rolled up into zones which segregate Cascade’s system based on pipelines and weather (see Appendix C).

 In addition to these 45 customer count forecasting models, a separate and parallel set of 45 models is developed to estimate per-customer therm usage for each customer class in each district.
 A multiplicative combination of the customer count and therm usage models is Cascade’s annual load projection.

 Customer count forecasts are designed to reflect both demographic trends and economic conditions both in the short and long term.
 Indicators included in the model include: employment and household count forecasts, mortgage rates (for residential customer counts) and the prime rate (for commercial and industrial customer counts).
 Therm forecasts are constructed from median household income forecast, weather and natural gas prices.
-Economic indicator forecasts are supplied by Woods & Poole.
+Economic indicator forecasts are supplied by Woods & Poole. .
+It should be noted that Forecasts by Woods & Poole are adjusted based on near term billing information, where we feel our internal intelligence about a demand area indicates a significant difference from Woods & Poole with regard to observed economic trends.

 Mortgage and prime rates are forecast by Cascade using base data provided by Freddie Mac and the Federal Reserve, respectively.
 Past weather is sourced from NOAA and future weather is Cascade’s 20-year normal developed for the Company’s last rate case.
-Natural gas prices are provided by Wood Mackenzie and equal weights are assigned to the AECO, NYMEX and SUMAS indexes based on Cascade’s general portfolio mix (Appendix E).
+Natural gas prices are provided by Wood Mackenzie and equal weights are assigned to the AECO, NYMEX (New York Mercantile Exchange) and SUMAS indexes based on Cascade’s general portfolio mix (Appendix E).
 These indicators and the functional forms illustrated on the following page were chosen over others as they were the most consistent in returning statistically valid results.
-Historical data used in the regression extends back up to 1980 for customer counts and 1994 for therms.
+Historical data used in the regression extends back to 1980 for customer counts and 1994 for therms.